rober-m/haskell-bootcamp/README.md

 3. Select the branch of the repo with the homework you want to complete
 4. Click this button to create a remote dev environment: [![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=flat&logo=visual-studio-code&logoColor=white)](https://gitpod.io/#https://github.com/rober-m/haskell-bootcamp)
 5. Follow the instructions inside the app/Main.hs file.

-- Fix: The Haskell extension doesn't detect GHCup and we can't use HLS because of it.
-OR set PATH to HLS?